semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 - The account permissions that you have granted to Semaphore
 - The organizations that you are a member of, and the level of access that Semaphore has to these organizations.

-If the page is not showing the Semaphore application on GitHub, and you have logged in to Semaphore with the GitHub account that you are using, please check your [account settings](https://me.semaphoreci.com/account/).
+If the page is not showing the Semaphore application on GitHub, and you are logged in to Semaphore with the GitHub account that you are using, please review your [account settings](https://me.semaphoreci.com/account/).

-Depending on whether you are using OAuth app or GitHub App to connect your repositories, your GitHub profile connection on this page can be in one of these states:
+You can connect your repositories by using the OAth App or the GitHub App.
+Based on this, your GitHub profile connection status will display:

-- **Not Connected** - Your account is not connected, when you try to log in again, you will need to grant Semaphore access again.
+- **Not Connected** - Your account is not connected.
+Next time you attempt to log in, you will need to grant access to Semaphore again.
 - **Email only** - You can log into Semaphore.
 Repositories can be connected only through GitHub App.
-- **Public repositories** - You can connect public repositories through OAuth App.
+- **Public repositories** - You can connect public repositories via OAuth App.
-- **Connected** - You can connect both private and public repositories through OAuth App.
+- **Connected** - You can connect both private and public repositories via OAuth App.

 If your GitHub account is fully disconnected, log out of Semaphore and try to log in again.
 You will be prompted to give Semaphore basic GitHub access (read email address).